By Joy Burkhard, MBA

 California has the highest proportion of women serving life (or virtual life) sentences in state prisons–one out of every four female prisoners, according to a new fact sheet, and most have experienced prior sexual abuse and many had prior suicide attempts...
 Read it here.

 As consumer behavioral health apps have proliferated, so too have ratings sites that aim to review them using metrics like the strength of their user experience, evidence basis, and data privacy.
 In a new study, researchers at the University of Washington examined the 25 most-downloaded behavioral health apps.
 They weren’t impressed by what they found: The most popular apps in the category “simply offered relaxation, meditation, or mindfulness skills, rather than bona fide behavioral health treatments.”
-And the various ratings sites aiming to evaluate these apps were “broadly inconsistent and often contradictory” in their assessments, the researchers wrote.
-Harvard psychiatrist John Torous called the new study “a must read for anyone interested in mental health apps.”
 Read it here.

 Variations in the structure of the choroid plexus, which produces cerebrospinal fluid (CSF), could play a key role in psychosis.
 Read it here.

-Ghost Networks of Psychiatrists Hinder Patients' Access to Care - STAT
+Ghost Networks Of Psychiatrists Hinder Patients' Access To Care

 I started calling a list of psychiatrists who supposedly took my insurance.
 Some of them were dead.
 Many weren’t taking new patients.
 Others didn’t take my insurance.
 I couldn’t find a single psychiatrist on the list to see me.
 It took months of networking for me to finally find a therapist.